Questions and answers for biological medicinal products

 If reprocessing is not mentioned in the dossier, it is assumed it is not applied for.
 However, Applicants are encouraged to explicitly state in section 3.2.S.2.2 or 3.2.P.3.3 either

-Where media are sourced from an external supplier and quantitative details of the media components are not available, a qualitative composition of media components is sufficient.
-In such cases, a confirmation that an agreement is in place with the supplier to notify the MAH in case of changes to the medium should be included in section 3.2.S.2.3.
+The applicant/MAH needs to be aware of critical aspects affecting the quality and safety of the biological product, and information on the composition of the media used during manufacturing is required to be included in the dossier for a proper risk assessment regarding possible residual impurities in the finished product.
+Where media are sourced from an external supplier and quantitative details of the media components are not available, a qualitative composition of media components needs to be provided.
+A confirmation that an agreement is in place with the supplier to notify the MAH in case of changes to the medium should be included in section 3.2.S.2.3.

 Cell culture reagents should be of appropriate microbial purity.
 However assurance of microbial quality is considered to fall under GMP and handled by the company’s pharmaceutical quality system.
 Therefore, it is not a formal requirement to register a test for sterility of cell culture reagents in the CTD.